Skip to main content

 Structured data extraction.
 JSON-LD schema markup on your website tells AI crawlers exactly what your brand is, what you offer, and how you relate to broader topics.
 Organization schema, Product schema, FAQ schema, and Article schema all contribute to entity clarity.

 This is why entity SEO is not just a technical exercise.
-It is about building a network of structured, consistent, corroborating signals that give AI models the certainty they need to recommend your brand.
+It is about building a network of structured, consistent, corroborating signals that give AI models the certainty they need to surface your brand.

 The Three Pillars of Entity SEO